2022 Advocacy Accomplishments

 Who We Are

-The American Cancer Society Cancer Action Network (ACS CAN) makes cancer a top priority for policymakers at every level of government.
-ACS CAN engages volunteers across the country to make their voices heard to ensure that our cities, our states and our nation adopt evidence-based public policies that improve the lives of people with cancer and their families, and those at risk for cancer.
+The American Cancer Society Cancer Action Network (ACS CAN) advocates for evidence-based public policies to reduce the cancer burden for everyone.
+We engage volunteers across the country to make their voices heard by policymakers at every level of government.
 We believe everyone should have a fair and just opportunity to prevent, detect, treat, and survive cancer.
 Since 2001, as the American Cancer Society’s nonprofit, nonpartisan advocacy affiliate, ACS CAN has successfully advocated for billions of dollars in cancer research funding, expanded access to quality affordable health care, and advanced proven tobacco control measures.
-We stand with our volunteers, working to change public policy to end cancer as we know it, for everyone.
+We stand with our volunteers, working to make cancer a top priority for policymakers in cities, states, and our nation’s capital.

-Volunteers: The Voice of ACS CAN
+Volunteers: The Heart of ACS CAN

-We engage hundreds of thousands of remarkable individuals in every congressional district across the country to share their time, skills – and, importantly, their stories – to advance our mission to eliminate cancer.
-ACS CAN volunteers engage their elected officials through phone calls, emails, social media, letters and face-to-face meetings, and speak out in their communities, halls of government and the media in support of public policies that help save lives from cancer.
+We engage thousands of dedicated individuals in every congressional district across the country to share their time, skills and their stories to advance ACS CAN’s mission to advocate for evidence-based public policies to reduce the cancer burden for everyone.
+Our volunteers are experts in taking action.
+They engage with their elected officials through phone calls, emails, social media, letters and in-person meetings, and speak out in their communities, halls of government and the media in support of public polices to help end cancer as we know it, for everyone.

 Judicial Advocacy Initiative